suOdeyemi/Regional-Retail-Performance-Analysis/README.md

 # 🚀 How to Use
+To interact with the Excel dashboard:

+- Go to the analysis_visualizations/ folder in this repository

-- Download the Excel dashboard file
+- Download the file analysis_visualizations.xlsx

-- Open in Excel (desktop recommended)
+- Open it in Excel (desktop recommended)

-- Use slicers to filter by region, category, segment, or time period
+- Use slicers to filter by:

-- Explore pivot tables for deeper analysis
+    - State

+    - Year (2015–2018)

+    - Region

+    - Category

+    - Sub‑Category

+    - Customer Segment

+View KPIs, top products, and monthly trends dynamically

+⚠️ Note: The interactive dashboard is embedded inside analysis_visualizations.xlsx.
+Other files in the repo support the analysis but do not contain slicers or dynamic charts.

 # 📌 Future Improvements